olincollege/Steam-Game-Data-Analysis/README.md

 We gathered our data about all of the games by web scraping the website `https://store.steampowered.com/charts/mostplayed`.
 From the HTML that this yeilds, we extract links to all the games on this list and scrape those URLs too.

-LILY TYPE HERE ABOUT LIMITING REQUESTS.
+Steam generously allows for web scraping.
+We didn't want to overwhelm Steam's servers since we would be running 100 requests to get all our data.
+So, between each request, we waited 5 seconds.

 The fully processed version of the data we collected is in the file `steam_data.csv`.
     This data is pre-gathered on the date March 28, 2024.